jonnor/ESC-CNN-microcontroller/report/report.md

 and in turn allow to make better use of a limited dataset.

-When the length of audio clips is not evenly divisible by length of analysis windows, the last window is zero padded.
+When the length of audio clips is not evenly divisible by length of analysis windows, the last window is zero-padded.

 ### Weak labeling

-Sometimes there is a mismatch between the desired length of analysis window, and the labeled clips available in the training data.
+Sometimes there is a mismatch between the desired length of the analysis window, and the labeled clips available in the training data.
-For example a dataset may consist of labeled audio clips with a length of 10 seconds, while the desired output is every second.
+For example, a dataset may consist of labeled audio clips with a length of 10 seconds, while the desired output is every second.
 When a dataset is labeled only with the presence of a sound at a coarse timescale, without information about where exactly the relevant sound(s) appears it is referred to as *weakly annotated* or *weakly labeled* data[@ComputationalAnalysisSound, ch 14.2.4.1].

-If one assumes that the sound of interest occurs throughout the entire audio clip, a simple solution is to let each analysis window inherit the label of the audio clip as-is, and to train on individual analysis windows.
+If one assumes that the sound of interest occurs throughout the entire audio clip, a simple solution is to let each analysis window inherit the label of the audio clip without modification, and to train on individual analysis windows.
 If this assumption is problematic, the task can be approached as a Multiple Instance Learning (MIL) problem.
 Under MIL each training sample is a bag of instances (in this case, all analysis windows in an audio clip),